Round Island and Jersey to France swims have become increasingly more popular as a long distance swimming challenge.

 - any assisting craft such as kayaks

-Details of recommended reporting points for a round Island or Jersey to France swim are shown in the appendix of the long distance swimming advice and information download.
+Details of recommended reporting points for a round Island or Jersey to France swim are illustrated on the attached appendix page in figures 1.1 and 1.2.

 Swim start positions near traffic lanes

-If a swim start position is located near any traffic lanes then St Helier VTS must be informed of the same information as required by the coastguard outlined above via VHF channel 14.
+If a swim start position is located near any traffic lanes, then St Helier VTS MUST also be advised of the same information provided to the Coastguard via VHF channel 14.